 An Independent Study is a unique, faculty-guided research project that a student (or occasionally a small group of students) can usually complete in one semester.
 Students can receive academic credit or financial compensation for their work.

-Here are the current HCII Independent Study opportunities for Fall 2021.
+Here are the current HCII Independent Study opportunities.

 Our available research projects change each semester.
 Projects encompass a variety of HCI-related subject areas, ranging from human-centered AI, computational fabrication, data visualization, design research, educational technology (ed tech) research, IoT, interaction design, privacy and security, virtual reality, and more!